 At any time prior to payment, the Committee can adjust awards for the effect of unforeseen events that have a substantial effect on the performance goals and would otherwise make application of the performance goals unfair.
-However, no adjustment may be made that would cause payment of the award to fail to be fully deductible by the Company under section 162(m) of the Code.
+However, no adjustment may be made that would cause payment of the award to fail to be fully deductible by the Company under section 162 (m) of the Code.

 Restricted Stock Grants.
 The Committee may also issue or transfer shares under a restricted stock grant.
 A maximum of 2,000,000 shares may be issued under the 1998 Plan in the form of restricted stock grants.
 The grant will set forth a restriction period during which the grantee must remain employed by the Company.
 The stock certificate will be held by the Company in escrow until the restriction period lapses.
 If the grantee's employment terminates during the period, the grant terminates and the shares are returned to the Company.
 However, the Committee can provide complete or partial exceptions to that requirement as it deems equitable.
-During the restriction period, the grantee is entitled to vote the shares and receive dividends but cannot dispose of the shares.
+The grantee cannot dispose of the shares prior to the expiration of the restriction period.
+During this period, the grantee is entitled to vote the shares and receive dividends.
 Upon lapse of the restrictions, the stock certificate is delivered to the grantee.